andreabac3/Gopher-Server-Cross-Platform/README.md

 # Known Issues
 Lost the compatibility with macOS due to an unresolved Apple bug.
 90% of the software is compatible with macOS X Mojave. <br>
 Lost the compatibility with Ubuntu, it's easy to fix. <br>
+### Future Works
+Clean the code and fix the known issues.
 # Authors

 * **Andrea Bacciu**  - [github](https://github.com/andreabac3)